The agreement will enable closer cooperation with Australia and facilitate the mobility of people and business between the two countries.

 swedcons.hobart@gmail.com

-Honorary Consulate for Sweden in Hobart
+Honorary Consulate of Sweden in Hobart

 Level 4, 99 Bathurst Street